-It’s never too early to start prepping for the next season.
-NEVER!
-For us baseball and fantasy baseball fanatics, the following season’s prep work begins immediately.
-And what does most prep work start with?
-That’s right, rankings.
+It feels like the 2020 season just ended, but here we are in the heart of 2021 draft season.
 Whether you look at others or make your own, 2021 fantasy baseball rankings are something that everyone looks at.
 I mean, who doesn’t go into a draft with rankings to go off of?
 Personally, I’ve been making my own rankings for a while now and used other industry rankings before I became an analyst/writer and started making my own.
 And for me, I like to break mine down positionally as I’m usually looking to target a certain position with each draft pick, especially after the first few rounds.

-So what better way to kick off the 2021 fantasy baseball season than with my early positional rankings?
-These will be tweaked and updated throughout the offseason and into the heart of draft season, but hopefully, these can help you dominate your 2021 drafts, whenever those may be held.
+These have been and will continue to be tweaked and updated throughout the offseason and all the way up until opening day.
+Hopefully, these can help you dominate your 2021 drafts, whenever those may be held.

 If you aren’t playing your dynasty leagues on Fantrax, you’re missing out on the deepest player pool and most customization around.
 New to the dynasty format or just love rankings?
 Then check out Eric Cross’ recently updated Top-500 Dynasty Rankings, Top-250 Dynasty Prospects, and Top-100 FYPD Rankings.

 I tried to have this as close to Fantrax eligibility as possible.
 It’s also possible that I missed a name or two.
 If I did, feel free to reach out to me.

 This ugly position got even uglier in 2020.